engeir/hack-md-notes/volcano-papers.md

 - Stronger impact on precipitation and TC than Pinatubo
 - __Transient climate sensitivity is not proportional:__ largest from Santa Maria (NH), identical from Pinatubo (both) and Agung (SH).
-- Usually it is assumed that weaker eruptions have weaker impact, this demonstrate the opposite can be the case.
+- Usually it is assumed that weaker eruptions have weaker impact, this demonstrates the opposite can be the case.
 - This highlight __importance of spatial structures__.
 - Crucial to obtain an accurate reconstruction of volcanic aerosol radiative property